 The Area Structure Plan is future-oriented, and depicts how Erin Ridge North Phases 1 and 2 are expected to be developed over a period of time, and through a series of public and private sector initiatives.
-[The completion of Phase 1 is near completion, and Phase 2 has some development](#) [Both Phases 1 and 2 are near completion.](#) Anticipated build-out is [2025](#)[2028](#).
+Both Phases 1 and 2 are near completion.
+Anticipated build-out is 2028.
 Completion is dependent on servicing capacities and market demand.